Axioms for infinite matroids: Examples

 \subsection{The algebraic cycle matroid of a complex}

-Let us show that the algebraic cycle matroid of a graph $G=(V,E)$ can be thinly represented over~$\mathbb F_2$, for any $G$ for which it is defined (cf.\ Theorem~\ref{HiggsBean}).
+Before we turn to more general complexes, let us show that the algebraic cycle matroid of a graph $G=(V,E)$ can be thinly represented over~$\mathbb F_2$, for any $G$ for which it is defined (cf.\ Theorem~\ref{HiggsBean}).
 We represent an edge $e=uv$ by the map $V\to\mathbb F_2$ assigning 1 to both $u$ and~$v$, and 0 to every other vertex.
 Then a set $F\sub E$ of edges becomes a family $(\varphi_f)_{f\in F}$ of $V\to\mathbb F_2$ functions, not necessarily thin, which is thinly independent if and only if $F$ contains no elementary algebraic cycle. \COMMENT{}

 The above example generalizes to higher dimensions.
 Let $K$ be a locally finite simplicial complex.
 Let us show that, for each $n\in\N$, the $n$-dimensional cycles in $K$ define a matroid $M_n(K)$ on the set $\Delta_n(K)$ of its $n$-simplices, which is thinly representable over~$\mathbb F_2$.